sourmash-bio/sourmash/doc/command-line.md

  (default=0.1), the `status` column will contain `below_threshold`.

-### `sourmash tax label` (for labeling gather results)
+### `sourmash tax label` - annotates gather output with taxonomy

-`sourmash tax label` - for any gather results, add a column with taxonomic lineage information for each database match.
+`sourmash tax label` adds a column with taxonomic lineage information for each database match to gather output.
 Do not summarize or classify.
 Note that this is not required for either `summarize` or `classify`.

 By default, `label` uses the name of each input gather csv to write an updated